Recently I’ve noticed some strong similarities between two of my favourite horror franchises. The Evil Dead and Buffy the Vampire Slayer.

 There have even been a few direct references to Evil Dead in Buffy, such as the First Evil shouting “DEAD BY SUNRISE!” in an homage to “DEAD BY DAWN” the tagline of Evil Dead 2, and a phrase that is frequently shouted by the Demons of the series.
 In the episode Crush, Xander also refers to Spike as “The Evil Dead.”

-Whedon’s later horror movie, Cabin in the Woods followed the same basic premise as Evil Dead, a group of twenty somethings become lost in a cabin in the woods, and after reading from a book, end up unleashing ancient Lovecraftian Demons into the world.
+Whedon’s later horror movie, Cabin in the Woods followed the same basic premise as Evil Dead.
+It sees a group of twenty somethings become lost in a cabin in the woods, and after reading from a book, they end up unleashing ancient Lovecraftian Demons into the world.
 There is even a reference to the Deadites, the main villains from the Evil Dead franchise too.

 With this in mind it is likely that at least some of the similarities between both franchises were intentional.
 There’s nothing wrong with this.
 All works of fiction take from others (including Evil Dead which borrowed from everything from The Three Stooges to HP Lovecraft.)
 Nothing is truly original, but still I think its fair to say that the Evil Dead in many ways was a predecessor to Buffy.